James Napper Tandy: Exile

 On 12 February 1800, Tandy was put on trial at Dublin and was acquitted.
 He remained in prison in Lifford Jail in County Donegal until April 1801, when he was tried for the treasonable landing on Rutland Island.
 He pleaded guilty and was sentenced to death but he was reprieved and allowed to go to France.
 This leniency may have been partly due to doubts as to the legality of the demand for his surrender by the Hamburg authorities.
 Moreover, Napoleon vigorously intervened on his behalf and is even said to have made Tandy's release a condition of signing the Treaty of Amiens.

 Tandy supported the Haitian Revolution and opposed French attempts to suppress it, saying "we are all of the same family, black and white, the work of the same creator".

 Notwithstanding his vices and his lack of all solid capacity, there is no reason to suppose that Napper Tandy was dishonest or insincere; and the manner in which his name was introduced in the well-known ballad "The Wearing of the Green" proves that he succeeded in impressing the popular imagination of the rebel party in Ireland.
+The ballad's second verse starts:I met with Napper Tandyand he took me by the hand.And he said "How's poor old Ireland,and how does she stand?"

 In France, where his release was regarded as a French diplomatic victory, he was received, in March 1802, as a person of distinction; and when he died on 24 August 1803 in Bordeaux, his funeral "was attended by the whole army in the district and an immense concourse of citizens."
-There are suggestions that Tandy's remains were later exhumed and returned to Ireland, being buried secretly in an unmarked grave at Castlebellingham Parish Church in Co.
-Louth (his niece, Anne Tandy, had married into the Bellingham family).
-His widow was buried at St. Mary's churchyard, Julianstown, Co.
-Meath, where an inscription reads: "To the memory of Mrs Ann Tandy, died 25 Dec 1820, widow of James Napper Tandy, Irish Patriot and General French Army.
+There are suggestions that Tandy's remains were later exhumed and returned to Ireland, being buried secretly in an unmarked grave at Castlebellingham Parish Church in County Louth (his niece, Anne Tandy, had married into the Bellingham family).
+His widow was buried at St. Mary's churchyard, Julianstown, County Meath, where an inscription reads: "To the memory of Mrs Ann Tandy, died 25 Dec 1820, widow of James Napper Tandy, Irish Patriot and General French Army.
 This stone was erected by their son James Napper Tandy whose youthful son was buried here with Thomas Cannon...".